 To demonstrate and study the performance of the developed methods, we will implement an acoustic recorder for long-term data collection.
 The recorder will be deployed for both short-term sea experiments and long-term data collection.
 The short-term measurements will be used to calibrate and tune the numerical models of WP3 (estimation of sediment properties).
-The long-term deployments will include data collection for two 6-month periods, in three key locations offshore Israel: near the Haifa and Ashdod ports and across from the Achziv shore.
-The port locations will serve as an example of a noisy industrial environment with heavy marine traffic.
-The Achziv location will demonstrate monitoring operation in a marine protected area.
-Another consideration for choosing these sites are the differences in habitat: In Ashdod there is mainly a soft bottom while Haifa and Achziv present more rocky habitats in the vicinity of the shipping lanes.
-We will be offsetting the potential effect of depth, by choosing three sites with the same bottom depth.
-In all locations, the instruments will be placed on a submerged mooring 2 m above the seabed, at a water depth of up to 30 m.
+The long-term deployments will include data collection for two 6-month periods in three key locations off the shores of Israel: near the Haifa and Ashdod ports and across from the Achziv shore.
+The port locations will serve as examples of noisy industrial environments with heavy marine traffic.
+The Achziv location will be used to demonstrate a monitoring operation in a marine protected area.
+Another reason for choosing these sites is their differences in the properties of these habitats.
+Specifically, in Ashdod there is primarily a soft bottom while Haifa and Achziv present with rockier conditions in the vicinity of the shipping lanes.
+We will be offsetting the potential effect of depth by choosing three sites with the same bottom depth.
+In all locations, the instruments will be placed on a submerged mooring 2 m above the seabed at a water depth of up to 30 m.
 Scientific scuba divers from our team will both deploy and service the units periodically and retrieve the collected data.
-During the deployments, AIS data will be collected by designated receivers already placed in the University of Haifa.
+During these deployments, AIS data will be collected by designated receivers already placed in the University of Haifa.

-The recording units will include the four array hydrophones (manufactured by Colmar, Inc.), and will be arranged in a tetrahedral array.
-The housing will encapsulate batteries for 6-months of continuous data collection, a low-power (1.5W) NVIDIA Jetson NANO controller with data acquisition for detection of vessels and recordings of their raw acoustic signature, and a pre-amplifier for each hydrophone.
-From their acoustic signatures, the URN of the detected vessels will be extracted offline in the frequency range up to 50 kHz, to assess the potential shipping noise impact on marine mammals.
-The implementation will be in a JULIA environment, which we successfully used during our H2020 SYMBIOSIS project [65].
+The recording units will include the four array hydrophones (manufactured by Colmar, Inc.) arranged in a tetrahedral array.
+The housing will encapsulate batteries sufficient for 6-months of continuous data collection, a low-power (1.5W) NVIDIA Jetson NANO controller with data acquisition for the detection of vessels and the recording of their raw acoustic signature, and a pre-amplifier for each hydrophone.
+From their acoustic signatures, the URN of the detected vessels will be extracted offline in the frequency range up to 50 kHz to assess the potential impact of URN on marine mammals.
+This will be implemented in a JULIA environment, which we used successfully during our H2020 SYMBIOSIS project [65].

-WP4 will also include a policy package to disseminate the results to legislation authorities.
-The policy analysis will include an economic assessment of the resulting benefits to ecosystem services (e.g., fisheries, wildlife tourism) and a quantification of benefits to biodiversity.
+WP4 will also include a policy package to disseminate our results to legislative authorities.
+The policy analysis will include an economic assessment of the resulting benefits to ecosystem services (e.g., fisheries, wildlife tourism) and the quantification of benefits to biodiversity.
 A cost-benefit analysis and decision-support tools will be developed in the form of a cost-benefit equation.
-Through our experience in exploring maritime policy and strategy, we will explore financial incentives to ship owners by ranking vessel types according to their noise level and give quiet vessels priority entrance to the port.
+Through our experience in exploring maritime policy and strategy, we will explore financial incentives for ship owners by ranking vessel types according to their noise levels and giving quiet vessels priority entrance to the port.

 1.e.ii Research team